University College London

 Document requirements:

-Please see our Entry Requirements page for further information about the percentage grade letter.
+Please see our UCL Entry Requirements page for details about providing the "final overall percentage grade" letter.

 - Undergraduate degree TRANSCRIPT